redhat-integration-resources/camelk-team-collaboration/README.md

 ## Execution

 > **Note**: The demo is implemented with simplistic logic.
-The demo is configured (hacked) to prevent duplicates using a long polling frequency value against the Google Sheets document.
-You're invited to complete the demo's logic to allow frequent polls and applying data caches and filters to make the demo more realistic.
+The demo is configured (hacked) to prevent duplicates using the parameter `repeatCount=1`.
+You're invited to complete the demo's logic to allow multiple polls and applying data caches and filters to make the demo more realistic.

 You can watch how the demo is executed in this video clip: